 You know the choices you make during this crucial post-weaning stage will impact the pig’s health – and the health of your business – for a lifetime.
 So start your nursery pigs off right with plasma.
 Plasma is the most researched nursery feed ingredient in use today.
 Time and again, the science has proven that plasma is an essential ingredient in getting pigs started right.
 Plasma supports the developing immune system at a time when pigs need it most.

 Gestating & Lactating Sows

 In today’s modern world of pig production, you have to do more with less.
 Sows are supporting more pigs than ever and need to be in the best condition possible.
 That’s where plasma comes in.
 Feeding plasma functional proteins to sows during gestation or lactation can reduce inflammation, allowing her to wean healthier, more robust pigs and increasing her overall productivity.

 When it comes to finishing pigs, it’s a big investment.
 Labor.
 Feed.
-Treatments.
+Medications.
 Even at a time when traditional health tools are going away, you need options to keep the whole herd in top condition.
 Producers are finding that plasma can be used as a unique ingredient in their health toolbox to help get finishing pigs to market.
 Plasma checks all the boxes on helping pigs during stressful events like vaccinations and other challenging conditions that commonly affect finishing pigs.
 Plasma helps to get bigger, better, stronger pigs to market.

-Sows can’t do it alone.
 Hog production truly starts with the boar.
 And a healthy, less stressed boar is going to be your best chance at improving your herd.

 Where It All Started